Dear MendMeShop,

 An important point for ACL patients to remember is that after surgery, every effort must be made to increase range of motion and flexibility at the knee.
 Weakness in the knee can usually be eliminated by extra strengthening exercises, but increased stiffness can sometimes be permanent if not scar tissue is not treated.

-Not only will ultrasound reduce the pain and inflammation in your knee, but will help increase the range of motion in your joint, reduce post operative scar tissue and increase flexibility in the surrounding muscles, tendons and ligaments.
-Ask your physical therapist about ultrasound and if it's right for your reconstructed ACL!
-As with all medical devices, make sure your physician is aware of any treatment plan you decide to take.
+Not only will the TShellz Wraps help to boost the flow of blood in your knee, but the heat will help increase the range of motion in your joint by increasing flexibility and elongating the surrounding muscles, tendons and ligaments.
+Ask your physical therapist about the Knee TShellz Wrap to see if it is recommended for your reconstructed ACL!
+As with all medical devices, make sure your physician approves of any treatment plan you decide to take.

 If your knee is unstable or weak, wearing a brace during exercise and activity can reduce the risk of reinjury to the ligament while your knee is regaining strength.